arq5x/gemini/docs/content/tools.rst

 It is inevitable that researchers will want to enhance the gemini framework with their own, custom annotations. ``gemini`` provides a sub-command called ``annotate`` for exactly this purpose.
-As long as you provide a ``tabix``'ed annotation file in either BED or VCF format, the annotate tool will, for each variant in the variants table, screen for overlaps in your annotation file and update a new column in the variants table that you may specify on the command line.
+As long as you provide a ``tabix``'ed annotation file in BED format, the ``annotate`` tool will, for each variant in the variants table, screen for overlaps in your annotation file and update a one or more new column in the variants table that you may specify on the command line.
 This is best illustrated by example.

 Let's assume you have already created a gemini database of a VCF file using